Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Invest in data and technology infrastructure.

 Netflix’s evolving recommendation algorithm and content delivery network demonstrate the importance of technological investment.
 Today, the company operates its own global content delivery network (“Open Connect”) to stream content worldwide efficiently.
-According to its SEC filings, Netflix invested $2.7 billion in research and development in 2023, separate from its $13 billion in content spending, helping the brand maintain its competitive edge through continuous innovation.

 Focus on customer experience over competition.

 Rather than simply competing on price or content volume, Netflix prioritizes the member experience.
-The company’s data-driven approach to content creation and personalized recommendations creates a sustainable competitive advantage and builds customer retention and customer loyalty
+The company’s data-driven approach to content creation and personalized recommendations creates a sustainable competitive advantage and builds customer retention and customer loyalty.

 Try getting customer feedback and insights into your business so you can improve your systems and services, retain existing customers and attract new ones.